 Sources of Documentation

-The best way to meet the requirement is to take the form to your health care provider to complete together or you can provide immunization records or blood test reports from a doctor, clinic, state, pharmacy, or lab. the documents must have the doctor or medical facility listed as well as the vaccination dates.
-We do not accept self-reporting documentation as a result or vaccination booklets without the address or location of the administering clinic documented next to the date of the vaccines.
+The best way to meet the requirement is to take the UW Immunity Verification form to your health care provider to complete together, or you may provide immunization records or blood test reports from a doctor, clinic, state, pharmacy, or lab.
+The documents must have the doctor or medical facility listed, in addition to the vaccination dates.
+Hall Health will not accept self-reporting documentation as a result or vaccination booklets without the address or location of the administering clinic documented next to the date of the vaccines.

 How to look up immunization records from a state immunization registry